rcaspart/HAF-DAMe-2019/exercises_version_control.md

 * Use a feature branch for implementation
 	* Don't forget about `--no-ff` when merging
 * Make use of a `develop` branch
-* The `board` already provides a function for deriving the number of neighbours
+* <!-- .element: class="fragment" --> The `board` provides a function for determining the number of neighbours for a cell